 - A huge cooking area of 702 square inches.

-- A porcelain enamel finish with high-temp powder coat.
+- A porcelain enamel finishes with high-temp powder coat.

-- Its perfected Smart Grill Technology that provides wider and more consistent heat distribution compared to its mini version.
+- It is perfected Smart Grill Technology that provides wider and more consistent heat distribution compared to its mini version.

 - Sunlight can cause the temperature to spike.

 - Quality control issues (some units break down easily).